LaxarJS/laxar/docs/manuals/creating_themes.md

 In general, the lookup order goes like this:

-  1. if there are _theme-specified styles_ for an artifact (bundled with the application theme in use), then use those
+1. If there are _theme-specified styles_ for an artifact (bundled with the application theme in use), then use those,
-  2. if there are _theme-specified styles_ for an artifact (bundled with the artifact itself), then use those
+2. if there are _theme-specified styles_ for an artifact (bundled with the artifact itself), then use those,
-  3. else if there are _default styles_ for an artifact then use those
+3. else if there are _default styles_ for an artifact then use those,
-  4. else load _nothing_
+4. else load _nothing_.

 Of course, _load nothing_ means that it is completely fine for a widget not to have any CSS styles.